manymoments/manymoments.github.io/_posts/2021-09-30-distributed-consensus-made-simple-for-real-this-time.markdown

 We believe that by extending a single instance of Paxos instead of using many instances of Paxos, Log Paxos is simpler to understand (and hence to implement, verify, and optimize correctly) than Multi-Paxos, the classic approach to distributed consensus over a log.
 Do you agree? **Let us know what you think on [Twitter](https://twitter.com/heidiann360/status/1443491633752850434?s=20)**.

-We'd like to thank Ittai for his comments which greatly helped to refine this post!
+We'd like to thank Ittai Abraham for his comments which greatly helped to refine this post and Denis Rystsov for let us know about to a formatting issue.

 ---